foundationize/foundationize/README.md

-# wordpress
+# foundationize
 Foundationize WordPress theme.
-A starter WP theme using Foundation 6
+A starter WP theme using Foundation 6.

-[Readme content coming soon]